 - if we are under a duty to disclose or share your information in order to comply with any legal obligation or legal process (for example, a court order), or in order to enforce or apply our contractual rights or any other agreement; in order to protect the rights, property, or safety of our website users, or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection.

 We require all third parties to respect the security of your personal data and to treat it in accordance with the law.
-Where parties qualify as data processors, we do not allow such third-parties to use your personal data for their own purposes and only permit them to process your personal data for specified purposes and in accordance with our instructions.
+Where parties qualify as data processors, we insist that they enter into a contract that protects your information and only permit them to process your personal data for specified purposes in accordance with our instructions.

 We strive to provide you with choices regarding certain personal data uses, particularly around marketing and advertising.

-We will use all reasonable efforts to safeguard your personal data and we have put in place security procedures and technical and organisational measures to do so.
+We have implemented appropriate technical and organisational measures to safeguard your personal data and we have put in place security procedures and technical and organisational measures to do so.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.

 We have put in place procedures to deal with any suspected personal data breach and will notify you and any applicable regulator of a breach where we are legally required to do so.
 However, you should be aware that the use of the Internet is not entirely secure and for this reason we cannot guarantee the security or integrity of any personal data which is transferred from you or to you via the Internet.

 11. Overseas transfers